sense-i-co/docs/docs/TMPLTPM-001.md

 :::note
 If you can create a **set of Template Process Models** then these become your **Master Process Models** which you then copy and use to create the specific Process Model(s) needed to make the various Products sold to the company's Customers.

-If you do this, then you should start the name of these Process Models with the word **"TEMPLATE"**.
+If you do this, it is recommended that you should start the name of these Process Models with the word **"TEMPLATE"**.
 :::

 First you need to enter a name for the new Process Model.